ladrians/RoboND-DeepRL-Project-P8/REPORT.md

 ## Abstract

 The objective of the project is to create an artificially intelligent agent that learns from interacting with their environment, gathering experience, and a system of rewards with deep reinforcement learning (deep RL).
 By means of end-to-end neural networks that translate raw pixels into actions, RL-trained agents are capable of exhibiting intuitive behaviors and performing complex tasks.
+The larger goal is to develop general-purpose AI systems that can interact and learn from the world as humans do.

 ## Introduction